 Hill's Science Diet Dry Dog Food Large Breed

 Apart from appropriate macronutrient and mineral ratios (we wouldn’t waste your time for anything less than that, frankly), this product has a number of unusual yet highly beneficial, scientifically approved supplements, such as glucosamine and chondroitin complex for joints and mobility and a myriad of antioxidants.

-With such composition, it is not surprising that this formula is highly recommended for middle-aged dogs to support their transition into senior age.
+With such composition, it is not surprising that this best dry dog food is highly recommended for middle-aged dogs to support their transition into senior age.

-At a reasonable price point, this product is very popular and well received among dog enthusiasts.
+At a reasonable price point, this product is very popular and well received among dog enthusiasts like us.
 This food has been around for a considerably long time, which is often a good sign.
 Key advantages include amazing palatability, giving dogs more energy and making their fur shine brighter than diamonds – a must-try by the looks of it.

 Precise Holistic Complete Large/Giant Breed Adult

 Claiming to provide optimal nutrition for gentle giants after reaching adulthood, this formula appears to be much better received than it’s variation for puppies.

 Although this food doesn’t appear to be our popular choice overall, everyone who tried seems to be raving about it.
 Not only it contains optimal macronutrient and minerals ratios, but the food also features familiar supplements such as omegas and probiotics.
 The result is glowing health inside and out: healthy weight, smooth digestion, and fantastic coat.

 There is a downside, though – unlike gentle and friendly Great Danes, the price for this formula bites quite painfully.
 You can always reduce the cost by ordering in bulk or splitting with a friend, as the product seems to be well worth it.